-Frequently Asked Questions for Auburn School District's Professional Learning Community (PLC) Late Starts
+Frequently Asked Questions about Auburn School District's Professional Learning Community (PLC) Late Starts

-Why does Auburn School District do a one hour "late start" schedule for Professional Learning Communities (PLCs)?
+Why does Auburn School District have a one hour "late start" schedule for Professional Learning Communities (PLCs)?

 Auburn School District strives to improve student learning for all students.
 In order for teachers to develop assessments and instructional strategies to reach all learners, the school district designates time to allow for teachers at all grade levels and across schools to collaborate.
 To implement this time, the school district designates a one hour late start on specific Mondays throughout the school year, where students will arrive and start school one hour late.
 Breakfast and lunch services continue to be available for students.
 Buses run one hour late on the designated Mondays.